equaynor/know-your-crypto-basics/README.md

 ### Scope
 The project scope follows the minimal viable features approach for the initial project.
 However the scope is such that interactive features to enhance the user experience can be added in future.

 The project is to be a simple functioning online quiz game with randomly generated multiple choice questions.
-The score will accumulate up to a specified maximum which can be adjusted according to the number of questions available.
-Initially this will be set to 15 as the test pool of questions is relatively small but sufficient for the user to enjoy the experience.
+The score will accumulate up to a specified maximum which can be adjusted by the developer.
+Initially this will be set to 5 to provide sufficient variety of questions out of the pool of 15 questions.

 The purpose of the site will be clear from the landing page and will be visually attractive to the user.
 The site will be easy to navigate and fully responsive to all sized screens.